-- 5(a) The teacher Uunderstands how specific literacy skills required for success in different content areas. (reading and writing) occurs across all subject disciplines - 5(b) The teacher understands research based strategies that lead to students becoming independent, critical, and strategic readers, writers, speakers and listeners across content areas. - 5(a)5(c) The teacher understands how to design literacy instruction to promote active participation and collaboration.
+5(a) The teacher understands specific literacy skills required for success in different content areas.

+- 5(b) The teacher understands research based strategies that lead to students becoming independent, critical, and strategic readers, writers, speakers and listeners across content areas. - 5(c) The teacher understands how to design literacy instruction to promote active participation and collaboration.

-- 5(b) Plans instruction addressing content area literacy according to local, state, and/or national standards. - 5(d) The teacher ⊎uses digital resources appropriately to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues. - 5(c)5(e) The teacher designs and implements literacy instruction related to a breadth and depth of texts, purposes, and complexities that connects concepts so students become independent, critical, and strategic readers, writers, speakers, and listeners. - 5(d) Incorporates all aspects of literacy across content areas for instructional planning.
+- 5(d) The teacher uses digital resources appropriately to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues. - 5(e) The teacher designs and implements literacy instruction related to a breadth and depth of texts, purposes, and complexities that connects concepts so students become independent, critical, and strategic readers, writers, speakers, and listeners.